 Scientific forecasting is using mathematical models, historical data, and statistical analysis to make predictions about what will happen in the future.
 Businesses use short-term forecasting all the time when creating budgets and anticipating expenses.
 Mostly, these forecasts are based on what they sold and what they paid providers in the recent past.
 Long-range forecasting requires both quantitative numerical data and qualitative data based on expert opinions and insights.
 Often, organizations will create a number of long-range forecasts based on “best-case” and “worst-case” scenarios.
 They will then make plans on how they would respond to each situation and, as time goes on, they will update and adapt the long-term plan.

-One other important type of planning is the contingency plan.
-A contingency plan describes what will happen in a possible—but not expected—situation.
+In contrast, contingency planning addresses sudden market change or business disruptions.
 Usually, contingency plans are designed to handle emergency situations.
 For example, airports have contingency plans for plane crashes on takeoffs or landings, and popular tourist attractions have begun developing contingency plans in case of terrorist threats.

 An example of the critical importance of contingency planning involves the Deepwater Horizon oil spill in the Gulf of Mexico in 2010.
 Eleven people lost their lives and seventeen were badly injured when an explosion on an oil rig released almost five million barrels of oil into the Gulf of Mexico.
 It was the worst marine oil spill in history, and its effects were even more devastating because BP Oil did not have contingency plans in place for that kind of disaster.
 The spill went on for months while BP and its partners tried to figure out how to shut off the oil’s source.
 Even though BP spent $62 billion on the response and cleanup activities, there was extensive damage to marine and wildlife habitats and fishing and tourism industries.
 Getting employees involved in planning may help prevent tragedies similar to this one.